sureshvenkatesan/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/repoDiff/readme.md

 filepaths_uri.txt: Contains the URIs with the source repository prefix.

 filepaths_nometadatafiles.txt: Contains the URIs without unwanted files, such as metadata files.

+filepaths_uri_lastDownloaded_desc.txt: It includes a list of URIs for artifacts that exist in the source repository but are absent in the target repository.
+These URIs are accompanied by their download statistics, sorted in descending order based on the lastDownloaded timestamp in UTC.
+If an artifact has never been downloaded, its timestamp defaults to "January 1, 1900" in UTC.

 ```

 Print all lines from the file that do not match the pattern "-202":